iamanigeeit/DDW2023/docs/04-oop/oop.md

         self._pos = update[direction]
 ```

 You can actually still access the attributes since Python does not have a concept of private attribute.
-This is how you access the attributes with a double leading underscore in its name.
+This is how you access the attributes with a leading underscore in its name.

 ```python
 my_robot._pos